Jasmine specialises in personal injury and professional negligence cases involving solicitors.

-Jasmine is part of Hardwicke’s Equine Team.
+Jasmine is part of Gatehouse Chambers’s Equine Team.
 She has a particular interest in equine cases due to her strong equine background as she spent many years breaking in horses and ponies in Devon.

 Jasmine acts for both claimants and defendants in Animals Act claims as well as being regularly asked to advise where a standard personal injury case has a specialized equine element – such as the effect of an injury to a dressage rider’s hand.
 Cases sometimes involve the valuation of an injured horse and its increased care and treatment costs.

 Jasmine regularly lectures to solicitors, livery yard owners, riding school owners and agricultural colleges on the subject of de-mystifying the Animals Act, as well as giving practical tips on how to avoid getting sued (successfully).

 Recommended by both Chambers UK and the Legal 500 as a leading junior within the field of Personal Injury, Jasmine has been described as:

 - “She’s really down to earth and clients love her.”

 - “She has a vast knowledge of personal injury law and is very good in JSMs.”